Unstructured-IO/unstructured/docs/source/apis/saas_api.rst

 To cancel your current plan, please complete the following steps:

-1. On `Unstructured SaaS API <https://unstructured.io/api-key-hosted>`_ webpage, navigate to FAQ section and click the "Cancel Plan" link.
+1. From the `Unstructured SaaS API <https://unstructured.io/api-key-hosted>`_ webpage, navigate to FAQ section and click the "Cancel Plan" link.
-2. When the pop-up form appears, provide your registered *Email* in the first field.
+2. When the pop-up form appears, provide your registered **Email** in the first field.
-3. Enter your *Current API Key* in the following field.
+3. Enter your **Current API Key** in the following field.
-4. Click the *Submit* button to send your cancellation request.
+4. Click the **Submit** button to send your cancellation request.

 Upon submission, our team will process your request, and you will receive a confirmation email regarding the cancellation of your plan.

-Note: please contact our Support team at `support@unstructured.io <mailto:support@unstructured.io>`_, if you need to re-register Unstructured SaaS API using the same email address after you cancel your plan.
+.. note:: Please contact our Support team at `support@unstructured.io <mailto:support@unstructured.io>`_, if you need to re-register Unstructured SaaS API using the same email address after you cancel your plan.

 .. image:: imgs/paid_api/cancel_plan.png